 International Students: The George Eastman Museum is authorized to issue a J-1 Visa to qualified applicants.

-Admissions: Applicants must have an undergraduate degree or equivalent.
+Admissions: Applicants must have a graduate degree and/or 3-5 years of work experience in a related field.
 Post-secondary education in the areas of art history and photography are recommended but not essential.
 Work-related experience in museum and archive collections is considered an asset.
-International students whose first language is not English must submit TOEFL scores.
+International students whose first language is not English must submit TOEFL scores..